biicode/docs/examples/google-test-tutorial.rst

 This example uses the famous library `googletest, a Google C++ Testing Framework <http://code.google.com/p/googletest/>`_.
 If you are familiar with coding in C++, you probably know about this library and use it for testing your projects.
 Otherwise, you can learn more visiting the `googletest project Wiki page <http://code.google.com/p/googletest/w/list>`_.

-In this example we are going to create a factorial function and a test for it.
+In this example **we are going to create a factorial function and a test for it**.
 This video shows the whole process described below:

 .. raw:: html